the-bobo/easychromium/README.md

 # easychromium
-Bash script to build and install Chromium from source on OS X
+Bash script to build and install latest stable Chromium from source on OS X

 Run with: